coollabsio/coolify/CONTRIBUTING.md

    ```
    Note: You may see some errors, but don't worry; this is expected.

-3. If you encounter permission errors, especially on MacOS, use:
+3. If you encounter permission errors, especially on macOS, use:
    ```
    sudo spin up
    ```

+---

-### 6) Start Development
+### 6. Start Development

 1. Access your Coolify instance:
    - URL: `http://localhost:8000`